adamwong246/Burger_Lord/README.md

 3.Some tasks are open-ended, how should I proceed?

-Feel free to make assumptions, butplease document them for the grader.Questions?
+Feel free to make assumptions, but please document them for the grader.
+Questions?
 Email Lana at ​lana@deliverr.com